zzye-projects/LittleLemonDjango/README.md

 # LittleLemonDjango
 ## Description
-This Django API project enables users to manage menu items, categories, carts, and orders, including the creation of orders from cart items.
+This Food Ordering API project enables users to manage restaurant menu items, categories, carts, and orders.
 It supports role-based access for customers, managers, and delivery crew, with tailored endpoints for managing user authentication and group assignments.
-The API streamlines the process of ordering and delivering menu items while ensuring secure and efficient role-specific functionality.

 ## Setup Details
 * Navigate into the project folder